Where We Eat

+Where we eat is importat.
 Where do you eat?
 Do you find yourself eating at your desk, taking bites in-between emails?
 Or how about finishing your fast food take-out in the car on your way home?

+It’s time to focus on where we eat.
 Take time to find a place to eat, without distractions and make it your eating place.
 Turn off the autopilot and focus on what you’re doing.
 Be aware of your environment and the food that’s on your plate.
 Take this time to be more conscious of your food choices and to really enjoy your food.

 And what are you eating anyway?
 Do you often restrict certain foods just to overindulge in them at another time?
 Have you ever thought about why you choose the foods you eat?